 Well good news, they are.

 This is entirely the model we operate at Forensic Access.
 A single point of contact ensures that our casework managers do the ‘leg-work’ and liaise with the different experts in your case.
 Preapproved Experts produce quality checked reports, ensuring all questions posed are answered before the report is issued to you.
 All saving you time through effective delegation.

-By undertaking this full review with sight of your client’s version of events (something the prosecution expert is not always privy to) the experts will interpret the scientific findings within the full context of the case and your client’s statement.
+By undertaking this full review with the sight of your client’s version of events (something the prosecution expert is not always privy to) the experts will interpret the scientific findings within the full context of the case and your client’s statement.
 This may result in a different opinion being put forward from that of the Crown expert.
 We believe, like our founder Professor Angela Gallop, that where forensic evidence is in any way critical to any part of a case, a full criminal defence review should be the first point of call.